codingpackman/Home-Security-Doorbell/README.md

 npm start
 ```

-### To Run The Frontend On A Server Hosting On Your PC
+### To Run The Frontend On A Server Hosted On Your PC
 ```bash
 cd <folder you want to store your code>
 npm install    #only do this the first time